 Every minute in which a stroke is untreated, the average patient loses 1.9 million brain cells.
 Each hour in which treatment fails to occur, the brain loses as many neurons as it does in nearly four years of normal aging. i

-Metro Health has been a Primary Stroke Center since 2005.
+UM Health-West has been a Primary Stroke Center since 2005.
 It is also a Level II Trauma Center with Stage 7 Accreditation from HIMSS Analytics and is a certified Comprehensive Stroke Center.
 In October 2018, the hospital’s neuroscience team set out on a project to further improve the hospital’s stroke care program.
 The goal was to identify and reduce delays in stroke care delivery.

 The neuroscience team kicked off the project and evaluated process improvement approaches and clinical decision support tools.
 Process improvement experts analyzed workflows and engineered workflow enhancements that included electronic health record alerts.